OpenClaw (Clawdbot / Moltbot): What It Is & Setup Guide

 Step 6: Configure permissions and rules

 Before enabling automations, set explicit rules about which chats the assistant can read or write to.
-Disable broad access to group chats until you are comfortable.
+Keep broad access to group chats off until you’re comfortable.

 Step 7: Add skills intentionally

-Install one or two skills that you need.
-For example, an email triage skill or a calendar skill.
-Test each one carefully with non-critical data.
+Install one or two skills you actually need.
+An email triage skill or a calendar skill is a good starting point.
+Test each one carefully with non-critical data before expanding.

 Clawdbot uses AgentSkills-compatible skill folders to teach the agent how to use tools.